A local’s list of the top tourist attractions, highlights, and things to do in Munich.

 Then there are three other castles within the city limits: Alter Hof, Schleissheim Palace and Blutenburg you might want to check out.
 And of course, there are quite a lot of wonderful churches to check out.
 Fürstenfeld Abbey should be at the top of your list, but there are actually two stellar churches in the pedestrian area: St. Michael’s Church and the Bürgersaalkirche.

-What I’m saying is: Try to stay at least 3 days in Munich, so you got enough time to see the most important highlights.
+Try to stay at least 3 days in Munich, so you got enough time to see the most important highlights (check out different itinerary options here).
 Do know, however, that München could easily occupy you for a month or more.
 Also, I heard some people being concerned about their safety.
 Munich is very safe.
 In fact, the safest city in Germany, so no need to worry.

 Best time to visit Munich